AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/create-a-program-channel.md

    >[!NOTE]
    >
    >Apply to what?
 There are several types of programs.
 Match the channel to the right type.
-If in doubt, choose&nbsp;**Default**.
+If in doubt, choose **Default**.

    >[!NOTE]
    >